The Heroic Legend of Arslan (manga): Manga

-The manga adaptation of Yoshiki Tanaka's The Heroic Legend of Arslan by Hiromu Arakawa was announced by Kodansha's shōnen manga magazine Bessatsu Shōnen Magazine in May 2013; the series started in the magazine on July 9 of the same year.
-In March 2023, it was announced that the series entered its "final decisive battle."
+The manga adaptation of Yoshiki Tanaka's The Heroic Legend of Arslan by Hiromu Arakawa started in Kodansha's shōnen manga magazine Bessatsu Shōnen Magazine on July 9, 2013.
 Kodansha has collected its chapters into individual tankōbon volumes.
 The first volume was released on April 9, 2014.
-As of September 9, 2025, twenty-three volumes have been released.
+As of March 9, 2026, 24 volumes have been released.

 In North America, the manga was digitally published in English by Crunchyroll Manga from 2014 until 2018, when the company announced that it would no longer publish manga from Kodansha.
 Kodansha USA began publishing the manga in print and digital format on August 19, 2014.